It happens to all of us. I know I’ve been there more times than I would like to admit.

 ROLL away from all the garbage thoughts that are bullsh*t anyway.

 One thing I like to remind myself is that a creative rut is really just something I made up in my mind.
 Creativity courses through my body like red blood cells.
 I am always capable of being creative and I control this narrative.
-Whenever I’d like to change it, my creativity can actually allow me to do that.
+Whenever I’d like to change it, my creativity can actually allows me to do that.

 This is all a story we tell ourselves about ourselves.